moinwiki/moin/docs/admin/install.rst

  cd INSTANCE-DIRECTORY

 You'll find a ``wikiconfig.py`` there to edit.
 Adapt it as you like, you'll find some comments in there.
+Review and change the settings
+for:

+ * sitename
+ * interwikiname
+ * acls
+ * SECRET_KEY

 After configuring, you can create an empty wiki by initializing the storage and the index: